 Passive Use: Spirit hit rating; Spirit critical hit/success rating; used to calculate Arcane & Psionic Resistance (see Resistance section); Modifiers to Spirit class resource

 |Spirit power hit rating||Intellect-10 = +/- to hit|

 |Spirit power crit rating||Intellect/3 = Spirit Crit %|

 |Intellect||Spirit class resource modifier|

 |11-15||+1 Spirit per level|

 Wisdom (WIS) is a measure of a variety of mental attributes pertaining to judgement, discernment, intuition, wit, and common sense; often thought of as street smarts.
 Wisdom relies upon experience gained successes in the field or from learning from past mistakes, allowing for snap decision making in the heat of battle or under other high pressure situations.

 Active Use: Deciding to switch targets when it becomes apparent that you lack the ability to hit a heavily armored target with a small blade; learning the true intentions of an organization whose actions contradict their supposed purpose; trusting the instinctual “feeling” that a demonic presence is at work; etc…

-Passive Use: Faith hit rating; Faith /success rating; used to calculate Natural, Demonic, and Psionic Resistances (see Resistance section); Modifiers to Faith class mechanic
+Passive Use: Faith hit rating; Faith critical hit/success rating; used to calculate Natural, Demonic, and Psionic Resistances (see Resistance section); Modifiers to Faith class mechanic

 |Faith power hit rating||Faith-10 = +/- to hit|